typedb/typedb-docs/09-schema/01-concepts.md

 When defining the schema in a single `schema.gql` file, the keyword `define` needs to be included only once at the very top.

-We can also use the `define` keyword in the interactive mode of the [Grakn Console](../02-running-grakn/02-console.md) as well as the Grakn Clients [Java](../03-client-api/01-java.md#graql), [Python](../03-client-api/02-python.md#lazily-execute-a-graql-query) and [Node.js](../03-client-api/03-nodejs.md#lazily-execute-a-graql-query).
+We can also use the `define` keyword in the interactive mode of the [Grakn Console](../02-console/01-console.md) as well as the Grakn Clients [Java](../03-client-api/01-java.md), [Python](../03-client-api/02-python.md) and [Node.js](../03-client-api/03-nodejs.md).

 To try the following examples with one of the Grakn clients, follows these [Clients Guide](#clients-guide).

 <div class="note">
 [Important]
 Don't forget to `commit` after executing a `define` query.
-Otherwise, anything you have defined is NOT committed to the original keyspace that is running on the Grakn server.
+Otherwise, anything you have defined is NOT committed to the original database that is running on the Grakn server.
 When using one of the Grakn Clients, to commit changes, we call the `commit()` method on the `transaction` object that carried out the query.
 Via the Grakn Console, we use the `commit` command.
 </div>